Free Drum Lessons

 Counting Eighth Note Triplets

-TIP: For more eighth note triplets, check out the Rock Drumming System.
+For more eighth note triplets, check out Successful Drumming.

 Learn How To Count Eighth Note Triplets